nolanborz/borzonibook/README.md

-Borzonibook is a full stack Ruby on Rails social media application.
+Borzonibook is an SNS Ruby on Rails application built for fun with the intention of it being a place the Borzoni's of the world could connect.

 **Features**
-- Account creation through Devise
-- Google Oauth2 integration
+- Create and mangage your account using Devise, or just login through your Google account (Oauth2)
 - Write posts to share with other users
 - Like, dislike, and comment on posts
 - Follow other users and filter your feed to see only posts from those you follow
-- Edit your account and username

-**Roadmap**
-- Add ability to upload your own profile picture/avatar, as opposed to a randomly generated Gravatar one.
-- Post pictures
-- Add activity limits to prevent spam
-- Remove the 'account creation key' to improve accessibility
-- Customize feed according to the users

 **Demo Screenshots**
-View posts from other users on the site, or those you just follow
+View posts from other users on the site, or from just users you follow.
 ![Feed](screenshots/feed.png)

-Ability to login with Google, using OAuth2.0
+Create your account and login using Oauth2.
 ![Oauth](screenshots/oauth.png)

-Customize your profile, username, and bio
+Customize your profile, username, and bio.
 ![Profile](screenshots/profile.png)

-Follow, or unfollow, other users on the site
+Follow and unfollow other users on the site.
 ![Users](screenshots/users.png)